KhizerMahmud/KhizerMahmud/README.md

 Other: Snowflake, Splunk, GitHub Actions, Pydantic, FastAPI

 🌱 What I'm Up To Now
-Building personal projects to sharpen my AWS and backend chops
+Building personal projects to sharpen my AWS and backend skills

 Learning more about infrastructure observability and system design